 Pancha Indriya · The Five Senses

-The Indus Valley Foundation preserves Indian heritage the way it was always transmitted — through taste, touch, sight, sound, and smell.
+The Indus Valley Foundation preserves Indian heritage the way it was always passed down — through taste, touch, sight, sound, and smell.
 Not as museum exhibits, but as living practice.

 “The Vedic sages called them Pancha Jnana Indriya — the five organs of knowledge.
 Each sense a doorway between the soul and the world.
 Taste, touch, sight, sound, smell — not distractions to be mastered, but instruments through which culture is received, remembered, and passed on.”